Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 That looks really good.

-Look at that budgie having a ripper of a time.
+Look at that budgie having a ripper.

-And for hundreds of years, inventors from around the world focused on ornithopters,
+And for hundreds of years,

-which are machines in which flapping wings generate both lift
+which are machines in which flapping wings

-and propulsion that emulated the way birds fly.
+that emulated the way birds fly.

-Sadly, these often did not end very well.
+Sadly, these often did not end.

-That was in the curly moustache era, I reckon.
+That was in the curly mustache era.

-It's a penny farthing.
+It's a penny farther.

-They should have stuck to boxing, polite boxing.
+They should just start to boxing.

 The Notre Dame fighting Irish logo.

-Well, it goes back really far because in 852 AD,
+Well, it goes back really far

-Armand Furman, which is a great name,
+is in 852 AD, Armand Furman, which is a great name,

-placed feathers all over his body and attached wing-like garments
+placed feathers all over his body and attached wing-like garments to his arms.

-Then he just jumped from a tower hoping for the best.
+Then he just jumped from a tower, hoping for the best.

-Was that Birdman Rally?
+Was that Birdman Raleigh?

 Did he get the best?